 Check out my post on how to apply for a Japan tourist visa for a step-by-step process and a list of accredited agencies.

-I’m not an expert on Sapporo but I do hope that you find this guide useful.
+I’m not an expert on Sapporo but I hope you find this post useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any suggestions, then please feel free to leave them in the comments section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 These are some of the things we brought with us to Sapporo.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For a full list of gear, you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 Some of the links in this guide are affiliate links, meaning we’ll get a small commission if you make a purchase at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.